truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 {{< trueimage src="/images/SCALE/SystemSettings/AdvancedSettingIsolatedGPUDeviceWidget.png" alt="Isolated GPU Device Widget" id="Isolated GPU Device Widget" >}}

-**Configure** opens the **Isolate GPU PCI's ID** screen, which allows users to isolate additional GPU devices.
+**Configure** opens the **Isolated GPU PCI Ids** screen, which allows users to isolate additional GPU devices.

-### Isolate GPU PCI's ID Configuration Screen
+### Isolated GPU PCI Ids Configuration Screen

-The **Isolate GPU PCI's ID** configuration screen allows you to isolate GPU devices for a virtual machine (VM) or applications.
+The **Isolate GPU PCI IDs** configuration screen allows you to isolate GPU devices for a virtual machine (VM).

 {{< expand "Click Here for More Information" "v" >}}
-To isolate a GPU, you must have at least two in your system; one allocated to the host system for system functions and the other available to isolate for use by either a VM or applications.
+To isolate a GPU, you must have at least two in your system; one allocated to the host system for system functions and/or applications and the other available to isolate for use by a VM.
 It is possible for some specific GPUs to allocate individual cores between the operating system and applications, but this is highly hardware dependent.

 {{< trueimage src="/images/SCALE/SystemSettings/IsolatedGPUPCIIDsConfigScreen.png" alt="Isolated GPU PCI Ids Screen" id="Isolated GPU PCI Ids Screen" >}}